No. 9 Notre Dame pulls away from Louisville 35-17

 Notre Dame: The defense initially looked shaky before adjusting to keep Louisville out of the end zone after the first quarter.
 Four sacks highlighted that performance, along with the fumble recoveries that stopped drives and momentum.
 Book’s feet helped set the offensive tone as the Irish rushed for 232 yards.
 He then threw the key touchdown for a cushion they never lost.

-Louisville: The Scott Satterfield Era got off to an exciting start as the Cardinals showed more energy and execution on both sides of the ball than last season in grabbing an early lead.
+Louisville: The Scott Satterfield Era got off to an exciting start as the Cardinals showed more energy and execution on both sides of the ball than during a 2-10 season in grabbing an early lead.
 They have more work ahead after failing to sustain the effort, struggling to move the ball and coughing it up five times.
 They did outrush the Irish by 17 yards, though.

 UP NEXT